mrcavalcanti/mosaicoo/docs/sources/enterprise/enterprise-encryption/using-hashicorp-key-vault-to-encrypt-database-secrets.md

 7. [Restart Grafana](https://grafana.com/docs/grafana/latest/installation/restart-grafana/).

-8. (Optional) From the command line and the root directory of Grafana Enterprise, re-encrypt all of the secrets within the Grafana database with the new key using the following command:
+8. (Optional) From the command line and the root directory of Mosaicoo Enterprise, re-encrypt all of the secrets within the Mosaicoo database with the new key using the following command:

    `grafana-cli admin secrets-migration re-encrypt`